 If you’re looking for pet friendly camping in the Black Hills, don’t miss Angostura Recreation Area!
 Located on the banks of the crystal-clear reservoir, this park offers spectacular views, 36 miles of shoreline, and some of the finest sandy beaches you’ll find anywhere in the state!

-Though we’ve camped many times in the Black Hills, this was our first stay at Angostura … and we fell in love.
+Though we’ve camped many times with our dogs in the Black Hills, this was our first stay at Angostura.
+And we fell in love!
 It’s far enough south of Custer to avoid the crowds, while still being an easy drive to all the local attractions.
-And with four pet-friendly campgrounds, a marina, disc golf, and a paved bike path, you’ll find plenty to do with your furry friend!
+And with four pet friendly campgrounds, a marina, disc golf, and a paved bike path, you’ll find plenty to do with your furry friend!

 There’s nothing quite like the scenery of the Black Hills, and when you combine it with the recreational opportunities at Angostura, you have the best of both worlds!
 Whether you want to fish, swim, lie on the beach, canoe, kayak or paddle board, picnic, bike, or challenge your friends to a round of disc golf, Angostura has you covered.

 Open year-round, Angostura Recreation Area is 2 miles off SD Hwy 79, and 10 miles southeast of Hot Springs.
 Just to the north is Wind Cave National Park, and Custer State Park, Mount Rushmore, the Crazy Horse Monument, and Rapid City are all about an hour by car.

 Getting to this pet friendly campground is easy, with the roads to and within the park paved and comfortably navigable for large RVs.